This post may contain affiliate links.

 A healthy breakfast recipe

-If you absolutely love banana bread, then you’ll love this recipe for Banana Bread Granola.
+If you love my recipe for Healthy Vegan Banana Bread, Oat Flour Banana Muffins or Peanut Butter Banana Oatmeal Bars then you’ll love this recipe for Banana Bread Granola.

 It’s made with a combination of oats, pecans, mashed banana, coconut oil and maple syrup for a healthy granola recipe that is vegan, gluten-free (*make sure your oats are gluten-free) and absolutely delicious!